Energy Efficiency Advice Page

 - Locate the unit out of direct sunlight and away from any heating appliances (i.e. cookers, dishwashers).

-- Do not block air vents, this will cause the unit to run for longer, and therefore use more energy.
+- Do not block air vents or the back of the appliance (upright units use the back for heat exchange - consult the instruction manual for verification).
+If there is poor air flow, this will cause the unit to run for longer, and therefore use more energy.

 - When the freezer compartment is filled to capacity, the food mass will help maintain freezer temperature when the doors are being opened.